w3c/wai-coga/guide.md

 Traditionally accessibility has been most focused on the interface, and making that usable for people with sensory and physical impairments in vision, hearing and/or mobility.
 Some accessibility features will help people with cognitive impairments, but often the issues are about context, language, usability, and other more general factors that impact everyone to some degree.

-This document aims to provide guidance on how to make websites and applications that are friendly for people with cognitive impairments by providing guidance for your designs, and design process.
+This document aims to provide guidance on how to make websites and applications that are friendly for people with cognitive impairments by providing guidance for your content, designs, and design process.

-This guide is divided into design themes.
-There are also user stories, testing methodologies, and design checkpoints for each theme.
-Just understanding the themes and user stories may help make your content more accessible to some users with cognitive and learning disabilities.
-Please see the section on user testing for guidance on how to perform COGA user testing.
+This guide is divided into design Objectives.
+Each Object has information on user testing, user stories and a set of design Patterns.
+Just understanding the Objectives and user stories may help make your content more accessible to some users with cognitive and learning disabilities.

 {% include excol.html type="all" %}